stefanielnz/P7_BatchEnsemble/README.md

 # Investigating Parameter Sharing in Neural Networks

 This project explores technics for sharing parameters within neural networks starting with investigating BatchEnsembles, were the result of several neural networks are being considered.
-For further exploration three optimizers are bein compared and evaluated.
+For further exploration three optimizers are being compared and evaluated.
 Furthermore, the actual sharing of parameters within a neural network as well as an ensemble is being execuded.

 ---